chrisdembia/yeadon/doc/overview.rst

 - iii: inertia transforms and angular momentum of the stadium solids
 - iv: simulation verification

-The measurements page in this documentation describes the particularly relevant parts of paper ii, while the configuration page does the same for paper iv.
+The :ref:`measurements` page in this documentation describes the particularly relevant parts of paper ii, while the :ref:`configuration` page does the same for paper iv.

 Yeadon models a human using 39 stadium solids, and 1 semi-ellipsoid for the cranium.
-The relatively simple geometry allows for one to develop important dynamics/mechanics/inertia quantities.
+These 40 solids make up 11 rigid body segments, which are connected to each other via joints (e.g., the knee).
+This relatively simple geometry allows for one to swiftly calculate quantities relevant for dynamics.
 These quantities are mass, center of mass positions, and inertia tensors.
-These quantities can be queried in the reference frame of the entire human, or in the local reference frame of a segment or a solid.
-More details about how to use the package are provided on the usage page.
+These quantities can be obtained in the global reference frame, or in the local frame of a segment or solid.

-One can use this package to incorporate a human into dynamics equations, though this endeavor is left up to the user.
+One can use this package to incorporate a human into equations of motion, though this endeavor is left up to the user.
 The package does not deal at all with angular momentum (the topic of paper iii).

-There are a few key differences between Yeadon's model and this model.
+There are a few differences between Yeadon's model and this model.
+Here are some of the bigger ones:

-- In Yeadon's model, the fixed coordinate axes of the human are defined in a complicated way, such that the fixed axes are not fixed to any one body segment.
-In this package, the fixed coordinate system is "fixed" to the pelvis segment.
+- In Yeadon's model, the global frame of the human is defined in a complicated way that depends on the configuration of the human.
+In this package, the global frame does not depend on the configuration.
 - In Yeadon's model, the orientation of both legs are tied to each other, so that there are less degrees of freedom than there are joint angles.
 No joint angles are coupled in this package.
 - Yeadon provides the option of formulating the model with additional joints for the feet and hands.
-In this version of ``yeadon``, the feet and hands are not separated segments
+Here, the feet and hands are rigid parts of the legs and forearms, respectively.
-- Yeadon indexes his solid names from 1 (s1 is the first solid), while this package indexes solids from 0 (s0 is the first solid).
-The names of the limbs (e.g. A1, J1, etc.) are unchanged.
+- Yeadon labels the solids with indices starting from 1 (s1 is the first solid), while this package indexes the solids from 0 (s0 is the first solid).
+  The labels for the segments (e.g. A1, J1, etc.) are unchanged.
+- Both packages allow to make the model symmetric (averaging both the two arms and the two legs), but do so in different ways.
+We average the input measurements for the limbs, and then proceed to compute masses, center of mass positions, and inertia tensors with these averaged measurements.
+Yeadon, however, enforces symmetry by averaging these three quantities as the last step (the measurements across limbs are not averaged).

 [1] Yeadon, M. R. (1990c).
 The Simulation of Aerial Movement-ii.
 A Mathematical Model of the Human Body.
 Journal of Biomechanics, 23:67-74.